schmitech/schmitech.github.io/_services/business-intelligence.md

 ---
 layout: page
-title: ""
+title: "Business Intelligence"
 permalink: /services/business-intelligence/
+hide_title: true
 ---

+{% include logo.html %}

-# Unlock the Power of Your Data
+## Unlock the Power of Your Data

 We deliver a wide range of services to help you extract, analyze, and act on valuable insights from your data.